thin-edge/tedge-container-plugin/README.md

 The following features are supported by the plugin:

-* Install/remove containers via the Cumulocity IoT software interface
+* Install/remove containers via the Cumulocity software interface
 * Install multiple containers as one group using a `docker-compose.yaml` file or an archive container a `docker-compose.yaml` file
-* Monitor container states (e.g. up/down) via Cumulocity IoT Services (only supported from tedge >= 1.0.0)
+* Monitor container states (e.g. up/down) via Cumulocity Services (only supported from tedge >= 1.0.0)
-* Download container images via Cumulocity IoT binaries if a URL is provided
+* Download container images via Cumulocity binaries if a URL is provided
 * Support for multiple container engines (docker, podman)